ogawan/nlp_vec/README.md

 This repo has codes for following functions:
 1) Vectorize sentences using standard word embedding such as GloVe and word2vec.
+2) Build word2vec from scratch using negative sampling and skip-gram
-2) Fine-tune large pre-trained language models using scientific data.
+3) Fine-tune large pre-trained language models using scientific data.
-3) Fine-tune BERT model.
+4) Fine-tune BERT model.
-4) Text similarity search engine based on cosine similarity and euclidean distances.
+5) Text similarity search engine based on cosine similarity and euclidean distances.

 ## References